polubis/greenonsoftware/documentation/nx/NX_GUIDE.md

 3. Here you can display informations `nx show project name-of-stuff` or `nx show project todo --web`.

+> For more advanced setup read [this article](https://4markdown.com/publishing-nx-generated-typescript-libraries-on-npm/).

 ## How to create a new application?

 1. Go to directory with `package.json`.